roblaing/erlang_mooc/README.md

 <h2>1.
 From Problem Analysis to Data Definitions</h2>

+<q>Identify the information that must be represented and how it is represented in the chosen programming language.
+Formulate data definitions and illustrate them with examples.</q>

 The general advice for the first step is to step away from your computer and design with a pencil and paper.
 As someone more comfortable with a keyboard who can't read his own handwriting, I find working with
 <a href="https://graphviz.org/">graphviz</a>, <a href="https://d3js.org/">D3</a>, or simply waffling away in a text editor